Boom Shot: Recordings

 Best of New Glenn Miller Orchestra in 2002 on BMG.
 The Glenn Miller Orchestra under Musical Director Larry O'Brien released a recording on the album On the Air, (CD, 2002, XM Radio).
 A new recording by the Glenn Miller Orchestra conducted by Wil Salden appeared on the 2005 album Meets the Giants of Jazz, Swing and Entertainment on Koch/Universal.
 The 1959 recording featured on Dance Anyone? by Ray McKinley and The Glenn Miller Orchestra was released on CD on Montpellier.

+The Glenn Miller Orchestra featured "Boom Shot" in their concert setlist for the 2022 summer tour.
+They also performed the song at the Glenn Miller Birthplace Society concert in Clarinda, Iowa.